Hanna-Hinn/TicTacToe/README.md

 # TicTacToe
- TicTacToe Game in Java
+ TicTacToe Game in Java\n

- The Game consists of 2 modes:
+ The Game consists of 2 modes:\n
   1.)
-Single Player VS AI
+Single Player VS AI\n
   2.)
-2 Players
+2 Players\n

- The AI is made using MinMax Algorthim
+ The AI is made using MinMax Algorthim\n
  The AI never loses.